robbchar/corefx/Contributing.md

 described above.
 We have built some automation for that and will work to bring everything in line.
 In the meantime, please:

-* **DON'T** send PRs for style changes.
+* **DO NOT** send PRs for style changes.
 We'd rather handle them holistically and they are tough to review and merge.

 * **DO** give priority to the current style of the project or file you're changing even if it diverges from the general guidelines.

 ### Licensing
-* **DO** not sumbit PRs that alter licensing related files or headers.
+* **DO NOT** sumbit PRs that alter licensing related files or headers.
 If you believe there's a problem with them, file an issue and let us take care of it.